Find Business Schools

 Negotiation: Bringing others together and trying to reconcile differences.

-Are There Job Opportunities for Farm Product Buyers and Purchasing Agents?
+Is There Going to be Demand for Farm Product Buyers and Purchasing Agents?

-In the United States, there were 13,700 jobs for Farm Product Buyer or Purchasing Agent in 2016.
+In 2016, there was an estimated number of 13,700 jobs in the United States for Farm Product Buyer or Purchasing Agent.
 There is little to no growth in job opportunities for Farm Product Buyer or Purchasing Agent.
-There will be an estimated 1,400 positions for Farm Product Buyer or Purchasing Agent per year.
+The BLS estimates 1,400 yearly job openings in this field.

 undefined